Environment Administration

 User Account Lockout

-The User Account Lockout settings control how many login attempts Creators Also known as Unqork Users, or Designer Users; is anyone who is inside the Unqork platform. have before they are locked out of the Unqork Designer Platform.
-Administrators can specify maximum attempts in a specific time frame, including the lockout duration after exceeding the maximum attempts.
+The User Account Lockout settings control how many login attempts Creators Also known as Unqork Users, or Designer Users; is anyone who is inside the Unqork platform. can make before they are locked out of the Unqork Designer Platform.
+Administrators can specify maximum attempts in a specific time frame, including the lockout duration after exceeding the maximum attempt.
 After a Creator's account is locked, they receive an email informing them of their account status.

 Setting Description